xiezl/singa-docs/_posts/docs/2015-01-10-quick-start.md

 ### Starting Zookeeper

 SINGA uses [zookeeper](https://zookeeper.apache.org/) to coordinate the training.
-Please make sure the zookeeper service is on before running SINGA.
+Please make sure the zookeeper service is started before running SINGA.

 If you installed the zookeeper using our thirdparty script, you can simply start it by: